mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 [',', 'the', '.', 'of', 'and', 'a', 'to', ';', 'in', 'that', '"', "'", '-', 'his', 'it', 'I', '!', 's', 'is', 'he', 'with', 'was', '--', 'as', 'all', 'for', 'this', 'at', 'by', 'but', 'not', 'him', 'from', 'be', '?', ...]
 ```

 For this project, I was only interested in words that could have some color association.
-And while I wanted these color association to be subjective, words like `the` or `and` are a bit too open ended.
+And while I wanted these color associations to be subjective, words like `the` or `and` are a bit too open ended.
 And 19,000 words were still too many for me to colorize easily.
 So I set out to prune down the number of words I had to work with.

-Normalizing all word to lowercase eliminated around two thousand distinct words.
+Normalizing all words to lowercase eliminated around two thousand distinct words.
 Further gains became more difficult.

 Eliminating one and two letter words, usually conjunctions which I assumed didn't have a color association, removed one hundred more, while removing punctuators using a simple `\w+` regular expression shaved off another fifty words or so.